 Joseph R. La Rocca Union Project of the Year Awards

 The Awards recognize outstanding work performed under labor-management cooperation and are judged under the following four criteria: collaboration/teamwork; construction quality and craftsmanship; project execution/scale; and safety.
+The award is presented at the Gala Dinner of TAUC’s annual Leadership Conference.

 In addition, there are three award categories, for projects of less than $5 million; $5 million to $50 million; and above $50 million.